 In 2001, we were approved by the RRC to initiate a 1+4 program format.
-The preliminary year in general surgery will be completed at the University of Kansas Medical Center (two positions) or at our affiliate program Truman Medical Center/St. Luke's Hospital (one position).
-The current starting salary is $45,023/year and the State of Kansas has usually increased the residents' salary yearly.
+The preliminary year in general surgery will be completed at the University of Kansas Medical Center (three positions) or at our affiliate program Truman Medical Center/St. Luke's Hospital (one position).
+The current starting salary is $51,993/year and the State of Kansas has usually increased the residents' salary yearly.
 Salary is also increased with each advancing year of training.
 We have a very active 26-bed service at the University and a 30-bed service at the Veterans Administration Medical Center.
 We also offer a rotation at Truman Medical Center which is a level-2 trauma center.
 This new rotation allows our PGY-4 residents to participate in the care of many urologic trauma patients and advanced, complex cancer patients.
-There are three urologists on the service with two of them being our own faculty members.
+There are three of our faculty urologists on the service at this hospital.
 We also have a rotation through Children's Mercy Hospital to increase resident exposure to pediatric urology under the supervision of Drs.
-Patrick Murphy and John Gatti.
+Patrick Murphy, John Gatti and Paul Bowlin.
 At the Kansas University Hospital, the service is primarily patients referred for tertiary care that includes very complex surgical problems and high risk patients.

 We make tentative commitments to the students entering their first year of general surgery.
 Entrance into our Urology Residency Training Program (at the PGY-2 level), therefore, is dependent upon the applicant satisfactorily completing one year of postgraduate training in general surgery.
 Usually an applicant, given this tentative commitment, will enter into our program, unless there are circumstances that make the applicant unsatisfactory for the field of urology or surgery.
 We, therefore, have a parallel, five-year program, but advancement to each subsequent level of responsibility is dependent upon the satisfactory completion of each year of training.
 Twice a year the faculty will formally review each resident and the resident is informed of strengths and weaknesses.
 The residents submit evaluations of our program, the external programs, as well as the faculty yearly.